pantelis/aiml-common/lectures/mdp/mdp-dp-algorithms/policy-iteration/_index.md

 In summary, we have seen that policy iteration solves the known MDPs.
 In the next section we remove the known MDP assumption and deal with the first Reinforcement Learning (RL) algorithm.

-> A more graphical way to understand how policy iteration functions is through [this python code](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/1-policy-iteration) that depicts a more elaborate gridworld.
-You can type ```python policy_iteration.py``` to debug and step through the code after installing the dependencies.